What is Power Business Intelligence?

 Business Intelligence's chief destination is to translate subsisting data into entropy that can be read.
 This information forms the basis on which you make operational, tactical, and strategic decisions within your company, and thus also the business operations.
 The translation of such data takes a form in reports and analyses.
 What makes Business Intelligence so unique in food ERP is that data is used from different locations, both inside and outside the company.

-Essentially, Business Intelligence analyses business processes and helps you optimize them.
+Essentially, business Intelligence analyzes business processes and helps you optimize them.
 The answer is that you can make better decisions about, among other things, the sourcing of ingredients, the control of production, the way stocks are maintained and the distribution of goods and services making its weight worth in gold in food ERP

 4) Financing and Reporting